MarianoMiguel/inuit-fluid-font-size/README.md

 ## How it works

-The idea is to make fluid typography as simple and intuitive as possible: just provide your desired font-size in pixels, and the mixin will make the calculations to ensure the element's font-size matches that exactly at the breakpoint you provide (The default breakpoint is `1200px`, but you can override the `$inuit-fluid-font-size-breakpoint`variable).
+The idea is to make fluid typography as simple and intuitive as possible: just provide your desired font-size in pixels or rems, and the mixin will make the calculations to ensure the element's font-size matches that exactly at the breakpoint you provide (The default breakpoint is `1200px`, but you can override the `$inuit-fluid-font-size-breakpoint` variable).

-There are no min or max boundaries.
+There are no min or max boundaries by default.
 What we have instead, is a numeric variable called `$inuit-fluid-font-size-scale-rate` (default value is `0.85`), which controls how agressive the function is at scaling your font-size both up and down based on viewport width.

+**You can optionally set a max boundary** by setting `$inuit-fluid-font-size-max-boundaries` to `true`.